LawranceDevaz/sensor-suhu-arduino/README.md

-# Button Controlled LED

-This project controls an LED using a push button.
-Each press of the button toggles the LED on or off.
+# LM35 Temperature Sensor Reader

+This project reads analog temperature data from an LM35 sensor and displays the temperature in Celsius via the Serial Monitor.

 ## Components
 - Arduino Uno/Nano
-- Push button
-- 10kΩ resistor (for pull-down if needed)
-- LED
+- LM35 Temperature Sensor
-- 220Ω resistor

 ## Wiring
-- Button connected to digital pin 2 (with INPUT_PULLUP)
+- LM35 VCC to 5V
-- LED anode to digital pin 13, cathode to GND (through 220Ω resistor)
+- LM35 GND to GND
+- LM35 OUT to A0

+## Formula
+Voltage (V) = analogRead * (5.0 / 1023.0)
+Temperature (°C) = Voltage * 100

 ## Behavior
-- When button is pressed, the LED toggles its state (ON/OFF).
-- Debouncing is handled with a 300ms delay.
+- Temperature data is printed to Serial Monitor every second.